The best tablet for UX design (2024 Updated)

 What is the best iPad for UI and UX design?

 The best iPad for UI and UX design is the iPad Air.
 If you compare the two, you’ll see that both iPads have the same screen size.
-Both tablets also feature the same M1 chip.
+Both tablets also feature Apple Silicon chips with the Air’s M2 being more than enough for designers.

 As a result, you get the same performance on the same screen size.
 Yet, the iPad Air is a lot cheaper than the iPad Pro.
 Sure, you’ll only have a single camera and no ProMotion display, but you don’t need those features to do UX design work.